tferguson14/TSI-Hackathon-2024-Dataset-Repository/README.md

 ---

 ## Overview

-This repository serves as a resource hub for the Hack 4 Good hackathon, focusing on applying technology to foster social impact across various sectors.
-Below you will find a list of use cases that our hackathon aims to address, along with examples of publicly available datasets that could be used to tackle these challenges.
+Welcome to the Hack 4 Good hackathon dataset repository.
+Below you will find a list of use cases with related datasets, public datasets, and instructions on how to build your own dataset.
+You are not required to use any of these datasets in your final solution.

 ### Hackathon Use Cases

 #### Humanitarian Care/Help
 - **Goal**: Improve volunteer alignment with humanitarian efforts through a mobile app.
 - **Example Datasets**:
-  - Global Volunteer Database
-  - Real-time Disaster Response Records
+  - [Volunteer Opportunities and Finding Organizations - Catalog](https://www.data.gov): A dataset from Data.gov that lists volunteer opportunities and organizations seeking volunteers across various sectors.
+  - [Humanitarian Aid to Underdeveloped Countries](https://www.kaggle.com): This dataset on Kaggle includes details about humanitarian aid distribution to underdeveloped regions, crucial for strategic volunteer placement.
+  - [Volunteer Opportunities](https://www.kaggle.com): Another Kaggle dataset that offers a global perspective on volunteer openings, which can be used to match volunteers with organizations based on skillset and availability.
+  - [Welcome - Humanitarian Data Exchange](https://www.humdata.org): The Humanitarian Data Exchange platform provides datasets related to various crises, aiding in the coordination of disaster response and volunteer efforts.
+  - [NYC Services Volunteer Opportunities - John Snow Labs](https://www.johnsnowlabs.com): Specific to New York City, this dataset from John Snow Labs facilitates the local mobilization of volunteers for social services.

 #### Sustainability
-- **Goal**: Create dashboards to monitor environmental impact.
+- **Goal**: Assist environmental nonprofits with visualization dashboards to track and analyze their conservation impact using GIS data.
 - **Example Datasets**:
-  - Global Forest Watch
-  - Water Quality Monitoring Data

-... *Add the other use cases following the same format* ...
+  - [Protected Areas - Datasets | World Resources Institute](https://www.wri.org): Offers datasets on global protected areas, vital for environmental conservation efforts and strategic planning.
+  - [Datasets | Center for Sustainability and the Global Environment](https://www.sage.wisc.edu): This center provides datasets including land use and vegetation cover, aiding in the analysis of environmental sustainability metrics.
+  - [10 Free GIS Data Sources | GIS Geography](https://www.gisgeography.com): A compilation of free GIS data sources suitable for creating spatial analyses of environmental factors like deforestation and water quality.

+---

 ### Sources for Publicly Available Datasets
 - [Kaggle](https://www.kaggle.com/datasets)